Ted 2 Review

 One thing to understand about Seth MacFarlane is that for a man of our contemporary time, he also lives and breathes something more conventional, evident by how often he tips his hat to much of the films and music that inspired him growing up.
-This can be found in everything he touches from Family Guy, to A Million Ways to Die in the West to the Ted movies.
+This can be found in everything he touches from Family Guy

 At no point does the audience forget how ridiculous it seems for a teddy bear to be viewed as a person with human rights, nor does the film, as it makes several mentions to the fact.
 However, in a strange way, once you get past the off-putting and rather harsh humor on display, you see that Ted is a metaphor for the marginalized, fighting to be recognized as equal.
 Okay, if you choose to go beneath the surface, this is all fine.
 The real reason anyone comes to this movie though, is because they expect to laugh.
 While there are a fair amount of laughs to go around, they do not seem to contain as much kick as the original.
 Which often seems to be the case with the sequels to most hit comedies.